Towards Inadequately Pre-trained Models in Transfer Learning: Results and Analyses

-In this subsection, we utilize the state-of-the-art transferability assessment tool Log of Maximum Evidence (LogME)\cite{you_logme:_2021} to validate whether it is possible to obtain the best checkpoint during pre-training without any training.
-LogME is proposed to calculate the correspondence between the feature before the softmax layer and the target label.
-We compute LogME score for three datasets at different pre-trained checkpoints, and calculate the correlation coefficient and Kendall's $\tau$ coefficient\cite{kendall1938new} for both FE and FT performance.
-As can be seen in Figure~\ref{fig:logme}, LogME fails to correctly rank the performance for both FE and FT, and the LogME score has an obvious inverse correlation with both two transfer settings in CIFAR100.
+In this subsection, we utilize several transferability assessment tools LogME\cite{you_logme:_2021}, LEEP\cite{nguyen2020leep}, and NCE\cite{tran2019transferability} to validate whether it is possible to obtain the best checkpoint during pre-training without any training.
+We report these scores for three datasets at different pre-trained checkpoints and calculate the correlation coefficient and Kendall's $\tau$ coefficient\cite{kendall1938new} for FT performance.
+As can be seen in Figure~\ref{fig:logme}, LogME shows good ability in selecting the best checkpoint on FGVC Aircraft and Flowers102, but a little bit poorer in CIFAR10; while the LEEP and NCE can hardly capture the correlation between the performance and the scores, especially in Flowers102.